Home Depot breaks same-store sales slump in fourth quarter with customer demand improving

 Home Depot Inc. said Tuesday that the extra week in the quarter added approximately $2.5 billion in sales for the period.

 Sales at stores open at least a year, a key indicator of a retailer’s health, edged up 0.8%.
-In the U.S., the figure increased 1.3%.
-It is the first quarterly increase since January 2023.
+In the U.S., comparable store sales rose1.3%.
+It is the first quarterly increase since January 2023 and much better than the 1.5% decline expected on Wall Street.

 The extra week in the quarter was not included in the same-store sales results.

-The performance was a surprise to analysts, who were anticipating a quarterly same-store sales decline of 1.5%.
-It was the first time in eight quarters that Home Depot has seen a rise in same-store sales.

-Customer transactions rose 7.6%.
+Customer transactions rose 7.6% in the quarter.
 The amount shoppers spent climbed slightly to $89.11 per average ticket from $88.87 in the prior-year period.

 “Our fourth quarter results exceeded our expectations as we saw greater engagement in home improvement spend, despite ongoing pressure on large remodeling projects,” said Chair and CEO Ted Decker said in a statement.
 “Throughout the year, we remained steadfast in our investments across our strategic initiatives to position ourselves for continued success, despite uncertain macroeconomic conditions and a higher interest rate environment that impacted home improvement demand."